Je bent je ingevulde velden bij deze pagina aan het verwijderen. Ben je zeker dat je dit wilt doen?

-You are about to erase your work on this activity.
-Are you sure you want to do this?
+You are erasing your filled-in fields on this page.
+Are you sure that is what you want?

-Updated Version Available
+Nieuwe Versie BeschikbaarNew Version Available

-There is an updated version of this activity.
-If you update to the most recent version of this activity, then your current progress on this activity will be erased.
+There is an updated version of this page.
+If you update to the most recent version, then your current progress on this page will be erased.
 Regardless, your record of completion will remain.
 How would you like to proceed?

 First, watch the video below to learn about the domain and range of exponential